wp-plugins/jonradio-reveal-network-activated-plugins/readme.txt

 = Definitions =

-Super Administrator - controls the Network (multi-site) settings and setup, as well as settings and setup for all individual Sites within the Network, through access to all Admin panels for the Network and all Sites.
+**Super Administrator** - controls the Network (multi-site) settings and setup, as well as settings and setup for all individual Sites within the Network, through access to all Admin panels for the Network and all Sites.

-Site Administrator - has no access to Network settings and setup, but does have access to Admin panels for any Site for which he has the Role of Administrator.
+**Site Administrator** - has no access to Network settings and setup, but does have access to Admin panels for any Site for which he has the Role of Administrator.

-"activate_plugins" Capability - one of many settings for a User for a specific Site, i.e. - each User either has or does not have the "activate_plugins" Capability for a given Site.
+**"activate_plugins" Capability** - one of many settings for a User for a specific Site, i.e. - each User either has or does not have the "activate_plugins" Capability for a given Site.
 Anyone with the Role of Administrator for a Site automatically has the "activate_plugins" Capability and it cannot be removed.
 However, it can be disabled through the "Enable administration menus - Plugins" Network setting described above.

 == Installation ==

 This section describes how to install the *jonradio Reveal Network Activated Plugins* plugin and get it working.
 Although not described below, it can be installed on a non-Multisite, i.e. - not a WordPress Network, but the plugin provides no value except to WordPress Networks.

-1. Use **Add Plugin** within the WordPress Admin panel to download and install this *jonradio Reveal Network Activated Plugins* plugin from the WordPress.org plugin repository (preferred method).
+1. Use the **Add New** Plugins submenu selection within the WordPress Network Admin panels to download and install this *jonradio Reveal Network Activated Plugins* plugin from the WordPress.org plugin repository (preferred method).
 Or download and unzip this plugin, then upload the `/jonradio-reveal-network-activated-plugins/` directory to your WordPress web site's `/wp-content/plugins/` directory.
 1. **Network Activate** this plugin through the **Installed Plugins** Network Admin panel (preferred method).
 Alternatively, you can Activate it individually on the sites where you wish to use it, but you will not have access to the plugin's Setting page which is located in the Network Admin panels.
 Because these Settings almost certainly will require your review, the only practical alternative is to Network Activate the plugin, adjust its Settings, Network Deactivate the plugin, and Activate it individually on the sites where you wish to use it.

 == Frequently Asked Questions ==